HI, i'm ALISON ENGLISH

 While I have pieces and products that are offered year-round, I focus on two launches a year.
 One in the Spring and one in late Fall right before the holidays.
 These launches provide you with an eclectic grouping of my own art and beautiful things I have sourced to compliment what I have to offer.
 And you will always find that they are centered around you, your home, and a way to live meaningfully.

 In my personal life, I try to live out what I share here.
 My art is more than a passion, it feeds my soul.
 You can learn about that and how I believe this principle can vastly improve your life in my book "Unlock the Power to Feed Your Soul."

-On a more personal note, I've been married to my husband, Doug, for 19 years.
+On a more personal note, I've been married to my husband, Doug, for 20 years.
 The two of us could not be more different and he keeps me grounded and practical.
-I'm blessed to be called "mom" by two middle schoolers, Charlotte and Douglass, and our red golden doodle, Maggie.
+I'm blessed to be called "mom" by two teens, Charlotte and Douglass, and our red golden doodle, Maggie.
 We live on the Eastside of Atlanta, Georgia in our 100-year old bungalow with large southern porches, and leaded glass windows.
 When I'm not creating (or working) we love walking all the fabulous parks, eating our way through the city, and enjoying a cocktail with friends and family on our front porch.